 5. Leaking Tank Water

 Is there a pool of water under the water tank?
 Corrosion within the water tank can cause several cracks and fractures.
-If not taken into account then, this can lead to water heater explosion.
+If not taken into account then, this can lead to a water heater explosion.
 In some cases, it can even flood your entire home.

 If the tank leak is severe then, you need to turn off the water supply of the house immediately.
 This is a temporary fix.
 Only a plumber can help you in such a situation.

 We often don’t understand but it very important to check on your water heater at least twice a year.
 A lot of the plumbing companies offer affordable water heater maintenance service.
 You can go thru YouTube videos and check on the heater all by yourself but it is always better to take professional help.

 These are the signs your water heater is going to explode.
 Hence, you need to contact the nearest plumbing company as soon as possible.
 They will quickly replace and repair the water heater before any disaster strikes.